 I haven’t been to Manhattan of La Jolla, the hotel’s onsite restaurant, in some time but it is very, very good and popular with those in the know.
 I feel like it’s sort of a hidden gem these days.
 Here, order steaks, seafood and Italian fare in a romantic setting that comes complete with a piano player on weekends—New York-style.
 A perk of staying at Empress Hotel La Jolla is that guests can order in-room dining directly from Manhattan.

 However, the list of La Jolla restaurants within walking distance of Empress Hotel is quite long.
 We opted for La Jolla Brewing Company so we could eat with the dog on their lovely patio complete with fire pits and heat lamps.
 They even repurpose malt used to brew beer into dog treats.
 In fact, most places with patios are pet-friendly La Jolla restaurants (with the exception of The Cottage), though call to verify.

 We spent the night before Veteran’s Day (somewhat of a peak time around here) and the Woof Woof package understandably costs a bit more than others.
 Our room rate was $214 plus valet parking which is an incredible deal for La Jolla hotels with included amenities like this and a prime location.
 I have seen rooms here advertised for as low as $150, quite a deal as La Jolla can be an expensive part of town to stay in.

 I was really pleased by the entire experience which made a fun local staycation for the three of us.
 No, it isn’t the fanciest hotel in La Jolla, but I would definitely recommend it.
 Having a dog on leash made it tough to take a lot of photos.
-To get a good feel of what the hotel looks like, check out their new website.

 Have you stayed at Empress Hotel La Jolla?